- Support the Tuscan capital in settling, operating and maintaining a green, smooth and safe mobility solution

 Even in the first year of operation, the brand new tramway won Florentines over, with over 80% embracing it.
 Passenger numbers totaled twelve million – i.e. 20% more than the initial goal.

-In July 2018 the T1 line was extended from Villa Costanza up to Careggi hospital.
+In July 2018 the T1 line (Villa Costanza - Stazione SMN) was extended to Careggi hospital.
 The extension now in service, Florentines can travel from one end to the other in 40 minutes with a tram every four minutes from 5 a.m. to half past midnight, and until 2 a.m. on Friday and Saturday nights.
 The number of passengers per year was estimated at over 20 million this year.

 Less than a year later, RATP Dev opened the T2 tramway line on 11 February, 2019, connecting the city centre with Florence-Peretola airport, offering to the Florence conurbation's 900,000 inhabitants and the 16 million yearly tourists a tramway network that fully integrats in the city and makes local urban life easier.